 - Peer teaching and tutoring are encouraged.
 Taking credit for another's work or cheating during exams is unacceptable. - 2 Students will be expected to maintain an average of 75% on all theory tests and assignments. - Students must take all appointments assigned to them.
-This includes last-minute walk-ins. - Students may not be released from required theory class to take a client. - 6 Only desk personnel may schedule or change client service appointments. - 6 All services must be checked and the service ticket initialed by an instructor. - Students are expected to be continuously working on school-related projects, assignments, reading, or test preparation during school hours. - 3 Students will receive clock hours during the times they fully participate in their learning experience. - When students are not scheduled with service appointments or are not scheduled to attend theory or an elective class, they may focus on the following: - a.
+This includes last-minute walk-ins. - Students may not be released from required theory class to take a client. - Only desk personnel may schedule or change client service appointments. - All services must be checked and the service ticket initialed by an instructor. - Students are expected to be continuously working on school-related projects, assignments, reading, or test preparation during school hours. - Students will receive clock hours during the times they fully participate in their learning experience. - When students are not scheduled with service appointments or are not scheduled to attend theory or an elective class, they may focus on the following: - a.
 Completion of monthly worksheets - b.
 Completion of theory review worksheets - c.
 Performing a service on another student with prior approval of a Education Leader or Future Professional Advisor. - d.
 Listening to or reading school resource center materials, including educational videos, audiotapes, and books - Students must comply with school personnel and instructor's assignments and requests as required by the curriculum and student guidelines and rules. - Students may not perform hair, skin, or nail services outside of school unless authorized to do so by school administration.
 Conducting unauthorized hair, skin, or nail services outside of school will be reported to the state board and may result in your inability to receive a professional license. - Students are responsible for their own equipment and may use a station drawer only while working at that station.
 All equipment, tools, and personal items must be secured in their assigned locker.
-The Academy NYC is not responsible for any lost or stolen articles. - 1 Parking is allowed in assigned parking areas only or cars may be towed at the owner's expense. - Day students worksheets are due the last Saturday of the month and night students are due the last Friday of the month. - If a student fails to complete a worksheet 100%, the student will be placed on the Back on Track list and will remain on the list until the following month, as long he/she completes the worksheet.
+PAUL MITCHELL THE SCHOOL SCHENECTADY is not responsible for any lost or stolen articles. - Parking is allowed in assigned parking areas only or cars may be towed at the owner's expense. - All worksheets are due the end of each month by 4:30 p.m. for day students and 10:00 p.m. for night students. - If a student fails to complete a worksheet 100%, the student will be placed on the Back on Track list and will remain on the list until the following month, as long he/she completes the worksheet.